Centralized Authentication

 Your organization will notice a slight change in the login process as Centralized Authentication rolls out to users.

-Transition period to centralized authentication
+Transition period to Centralized Authentication

 Until all users in the instance have accepted the invitation, your organization will use both the legacy authentication and Centralized Authentication workflows.
 During this transition period, the user login process is as follows:

-1. Navigate to the RelativityOne URL.
+1. Navigate to your RelativityOne URL.

 2. On the login page, click Global Identity.
 The login background will be dark gray, indicating the user is still on the legacy system.

-Global Identity button on login screen
+Global Identity login

 3. On the universal centralized login page with a light blue background, users can choose their assigned login method.